An alternative proof for an aperiodic monotile: Introduction

 \section{Introduction}

 Smith Hat tiles found in \cite{SMKGS:23_1} form a one-parameter family Tile $(b:1)$ of aperiodic monotiles: each member tiles a plane but only non-periodically except when $b=0,1,\infty$.
-In this paper, we pick out one special case Tile $(\sqrt{3}:1)$ and give an alternative simple proof of this fact.
+In this paper, we pick out one special case $b=\sqrt{3}$: the tile called Smith Turtle or simply Turtle, and give a simple alternative proof of this fact.

 The proof in \cite{SMKGS:23_1} that it tiles a plane depends on a ``combinatorial'' substitution rule, which differs each time of its application and converges to a geometric substitution rule whose attractors give a limit tiling having fractal boundaries.
 By this combinatorial nature, the proof becomes a little involved.